Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-where the third (Schottky) term is expressed as a function of $z=\Delta/k_BT$, $\Delta$ is the energy gap between the two states and $R$ is the gas constant.
-This extra term produces a broad hump in the $C_P/T$ vs $T^2$ plots at temperatures $T \sim \Delta /k_B$, which corresponds to a maximum increase of entropy between the zero-temperature configuration, where only the ground state is populated, and the high-temperature configuration, where the two states are equally populated.
-Our theoretical fits using Eq.
-(1) explain well the experimental curves of both as-prepared AP and HP samples, as seen in Figure \ref{fig:Schottky}.
-Specifically, the fits yield $\gamma =0$ for both samples, as expected for insulators, and $\theta_D$ = 142 and 145 K and $\Delta/k_B =$ 7.2 and 5 K, for the AP and HP sample, respectively.
-This result suggests the existence of nearly-degenerate ground states whose energy separation is smaller in the HP sample.
+where the third (Schottky) term is expressed as a function of the adimensional variable $z=\Delta/k_BT$ and $\Delta$ is the energy separation between the two states.
+The Schottky term produces a broad hump in the $C_P/T$ vs $T^2$ plots at temperatures $T \sim \Delta /k_B$, which corresponds to a maximum increase of entropy between the zero-temperature configuration, where only the ground state is populated, and the high-temperature configuration, where the two states are equally populated.

+As seen in Figure \ref{fig:Schottky}, the experimental $C_P(T)$ curves of both, pristine and HP samples, are well explained by Eq.
+(1).
+A straightforward fit yields $\gamma =0$ for both samples, as expected for an insulator, and very similar Debye temperatures, $\theta_D$ = 142 and 145 K for the pristine and HP sample, respectively, consistent with the observation that a reduced orthorhombic distortion in the HP quenched sample would not alter significantly the lattice contribution to the specific heat.
+Though, we obtain quite different $\Delta$ values, namely $\Delta/k_B =$ 7.2 and 5 K, for the pristine and HP sample, respectively.
+This suggests the existence of nearly-degenerate states whose energy separation is smaller in the HP sample.
 In both curves, the upturn corresponds to the high-temperature tail of the hump described by Eq.
-(1), the broad maximum of the hump being expected below the lowest temperature measured of 2 K. Note also that, consistent with the above observation that a reduced orthorhombic distortion in the HP quenched sample would not alter significantly the lattice contribution to the specific heat, the curve fits for the as-prepared and HP-quenched samples yield almost identical Debye temperatures.
+(1), the broad maximum of the hump is not visible in the data, for it would occur below the lowest temperature measured of 2 K.